ayokunlejames/Employee-Commuting-CO2-analysis/README.md

 i.
 The overall Carbon emissions impact of staff daily commuting over the whole academic year is 886,035.8 kg of CO2 emissions.

 ii.
-Commute by Car accounts for 85.11% of CO2 emissions per academic year with over 720,000 kgCO2e, the highest of all transportation modes as shown in Figure 2.
-This is the most carbon-inefficient mode of transport.
+Commute by Car accounts for 81.3% of CO2 emissions per academic year with over 720,000 kgCO2e, the highest of all transportation modes as shown in Figure 2.

 iii.
-Each employee who commutes to work in a Car Contributes an average of 1,003 kgCO2e per academic year, more than twice the overall average of 484 kg CO2e
+Each employee who commutes to work in a Car Contributes an average of 1,003 kgCO2e per academic year, more than twice the overall average of 498 kg CO2e

 iv.
 Overall, employees who commute to work twice a week contribute the greatest to the CO2 emissions, despite the number of these employees being less than those who commute 5 times a week.
 This is due to a high commute mileage, coupled with the use of carbon-inefficient modes of transportation.